Tools for the evaluation

-[A note on this guideline: I recommend you avoid terms your audience isn’t familiar with, rather than explaining or defining them.]
+[Guideline 3.1.3.
+Note: I recommend you avoid terms your audience isn’t familiar with, rather than explaining or defining them.]

 To check for the tags, open the page in Internet Explorer.
 Using the Web Accessibility Toolbar, click the Structure menu and choose Acronyms/Abbreviations.
 Tags will be highlighted in the text or a dialogue box will pop up saying that none were found.

 [Guideline 3.1.4.
 Note: I recommend you avoid abbreviations your audience isn’t familiar with.
 Defining them means people have to remember what they mean.]

 Does the content have a reading level no higher than lower secondary (roughly, below grade 10).
 If it does, is an easier-to-read version or supplementary content (images, animations, video, audio) provided?